Overarching Goals: Hebrew and Judaic Studies

 - Temple Sinai will continue to promote Jewish values that are in the core of our code of conduct.
 Our students will strive to act kindly to their community, appreciate diversity, promote human rights, and understand business and behavior ethics, inferring from Jewish history and seeing in literature the relevance to today’s issues.

 - Students will gain an appreciation for the Jewish community through Tikkun Olam projects and through community involvement.
-Temple Sinai will partner with the Jewish Federation of Las Vegas, Friends of the IDF, Jewish Family Services, JCC, 3 Square Food Bank, and many other community organizations to bring the sense of community and partnership to our students while embracing Judaism and values.
+Temple Sinai will partner with a number of community organizations to bring the sense of community and partnership to our students while embracing Judaism and values.

 - Temple Sinai students and staff will continue to strengthen their association with Our Congregation, acquiring religious guidance and experiencing teachings from the Congregation’s clergy; Temple Sinai students will partner with the Congregation by playing a vital role in services, programs, holidays, and special events.

-Download the grade by grade curriculum for Hebrew and Judaic studies: Grade by Grade Curricula Summary (coming shortly)
+Download the grade by grade curriculum for Hebrew and Judaic studies: Grade by Grade Curricula Summary (Click Here)